-Even for the most seasoned benefits pro, there’s still a chance of mistakes or errors.
-With this in mind, we’re sharing 5 typical workplace scenarios that can shake up even the best-run benefits departments.
+Even for the most seasoned benefits pros, there’s still a chance of errors.
+With this in mind, we’re sharing 5 common workplace scenarios that can shake up even the best-run benefits departments.
 Examine this list to see if your current system or process is capable of overcoming these common benefits mishaps.
 We’ll also share some of the solutions that have helped our clients address these scenarios.

 1. When an Employee's Dependent Turns 26